zmalone/chef-web-docs/source/common-use-cases/wordpress.md

 This will upload wordpress and all of its dependencies to the remote Chef Server.

 Now that the cookbooks are on the server, we need to bootstrap a node with the wordpress cookbook in the run list.
-We will use `knife`, the Command Line Tool for Chef, to accomplish this.
+We will use `knife`, the command line tool for Chef, to accomplish this.

 Because `knife` is a command line tool, we can use it interactively.
 Let's look at the help output for the `bootstrap` command: